 Any resources, materials or products contain conflict minerals

 Some overseas subsidiaries installed an inverter that controls the revolving velocity, thus maximizing energy efficiency while minimizing electric consumption.

 Overseas subsidiaries installed LED lights consuming less electricity.
 In some regions, subsidiaries replaced existing mercury lights with five wavelength electric bulbs which are highly energy-efficient, and reduce electric consumption from 300W to 85W.

 To minimize energy consumption, some facilities use waste heat recovery system that recycles disused heat from the dyeing process to heat water.
-SAE-A’s Indonesian branch saved approximately 138,000 dollars in annual fuel cost in 2013.
+SAE-A’s Indonesian branch saved about 138,000 dollars compared to the previous year.

 Each of SAE-A’s overseas subsidiaries installed wood pellet boilers as it rarely generates air polluting materials in the process of combustion and heightens thermal efficiency.
 Replacing the existing bunker C oil boiler with wood pellet boilers has reduced fuel costs by over 73%.

 As part of efforts to minimize the amount of waste materials, SAE-A sorts and separates industrial and daily waste.
 In particular, fabric waste is completely burned down in incinerators not only to reduce the amount of discarded fabric waste, but also to prevent soot and smoke from occurring.